AndreaHK5/ruby_trial_consulting_firm/README.md

 Please run "ruby runner.rb" in the "lib" subfolder.

 == Running of tests
-Please run "ruby test.rb"" in the "test" subfolder.
+Please run "ruby test.rb" in the "test" subfolder.

 == Ruby version
 The ruby version used is: ruby 2.0.0p247 (2013-06-27 revision 41674) [x86_64-darwin13.0.2]